perguth/chromeos-developer-setup/README.md

-# Chrome OS developer setup script
+# Chrome OS developer setup

 This will **automatically configure** the **Linux** on your **[Chromebook](https://www.google.com/chromebook/shop/)**.